-There’s nothing worse than overcooked food, especially if you’re working with a quality cut of meat.
+Every cut of meat needs to reach a precise internal temperature to achieve the perfect degree of doneness.
+There’s nothing worse than under or overcooked food, especially if you’re working with a quality cut of meat.
 To reach the proper temperature, you can use a probe to monitor food as it cooks.
-Today’s digital probes are extremely precise, but you can test their accuracy with your oven or by boiling water and dipping the probe inside.
-If it reads 212°F, you’ll know that it’s working properly.

 Simplify the Cooking Process

-With a probe thermometer, you eliminate the guesswork of cooking different cuts of meat.
-Depending on the meat’s size, it can vary wildly in cooking time, so you shouldn’t use it as the only indicator of doneness.
-A lot of digital meat probes can also measure internal and external temperature at the same time, so you can monitor the area and add or reduce heat when needed.
+With a probe thermometer, you eliminate the guesswork when cooking different cuts of meat.
+Depending on the meat’s size, cooking time can vary, so you shouldn’t use it as the only indicator of doneness.
+Many pieces of equipment allow you to measure internal food temperature as well as the temperature of the oven chamber at the same time, this enables you to monitor the cooking process and add or reduce heat when needed.